dddk1ddd/pksniff/README.md

 # psniff
-PktMon Pyhon Script for Windows 10 with basic (untested) examples for bash and powerscript
+PktMon Python Script for Windows 10 with basic (untested) examples for bash and powerscript

 You will have to add your own filters.
 Run as administrator.